SWEEP-Inc/GVCF/README.md

 ### Running without SWEEP Platform

 Each of the tasks mentioned in the workflow can be run independently using **Docker**.
+For function tasks, the task can be run by invoking the main python file using Python version 3.6 or higher; all the dependeent files are in the corresponding folder as well.

 ### Running on SWEEP Platform